eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

 # Enshrined Operator-delegator separation (eODS)

-> [!WARNING]
+> :warning:
-> This document covers an active area of research, may be outdated at time of reading and subject to future updates, as the design space around Validator roles unbundling evolves.
+This document covers an active area of research, may be outdated at time of reading and subject to future updates, as the design space around Validator roles unbundling evolves.

 ## Roadmap tracker